mxzheng/mxzheng.github.io/_pages/about.md

 - Robust and Efficient Data Science

 ## News
+- 07/2025: Our Proposal "CICI: UCSS: Secure Machine Learning as a Service for Collaborative Scientific Research (https://www.nsf.gov/awardsearch/showAward?AWD_ID=2530786&HistoricalAwards=false)" has been funded by NSF!
+- 04/2025: The Project "BurpGPT LLM Security Scanner" has been selected for funding by DOD Pathfinder!
 - 01/2025: One paper is accepted by ICLR 2025.
 - 09/2024: One paper is accepted by NeurIPS 2024.
 - 09/2024: Two papers are accepted by EMNLP 2024.